intel-lab-lkp/linux/Documentation/accounting/psi.rst

 CPU full is undefined at the system level, but has been reported since 5.13, so it is set to zero for backward compatibility.

+Unlike the other resources, IRQ pressure is tracked only for the "full" state, which accounts for CPU time consumed by interrupt handling and therefore unavailable to tasks.
+The "some" state is not reported, and writing a "some" trigger to /proc/pressure/irq fails with EINVAL.

 The ratios (in %) are tracked as recent trends over ten, sixty, and three hundred second windows, which gives insight into short term events